 These pictures don't really do the film justice.
 Sharon is magnificent in many, many ways.

-The best reasons to watch this are if you are a die-hard Tony Curtis fan, if you like stunning California beach blondes like Sharon Tate, or if you want to see an unspoiled Malibu of the '60s.
-Any of these reasons suffices for me.
-You also might like the Byrds' title tune or the whole idea of '60s beach films.
-Or, perhaps some subtle bits by the assorted pros in the cast (Tony Curtis casually wears a toga-like outfit at one point that hearkens back to "Spartacus," Jim Backus shows up as himself for a cameo, Edgar Bergen does a bit) will amuse you.
+The best reasons to watch this include if you are a die-hard Tony Curtis fan, if you like stunning California beach blondes like Sharon Tate, or if you want to see an unspoiled Malibu of the '60s.
+Actually, all else aside, "Don't Make Waves" is wonderful as a glimpse at a California coastline before it became over-developed when it was still reasonably innocent.
+That may seem naive when referring to California of the 1960s, but we are talking about innocent relative to today, not innocent relative to some pastoral perfection.
+Any of these reasons suffice for me to enjoy "Don't Make Waves," and anytime you can think of a few reasons to see a film, it's worth seeing at some point.
+As mentioned, you also might like the Byrds' title tune or the whole idea of '60s beach films.
+Or, perhaps some subtle bits by the assorted pros in the cast (Tony Curtis casually wears a toga-like outfit at one point that hearkens back to "Spartacus," Jim Backus shows up as himself for a cameo, Edgar Bergen does a bit) will amuse you, there are all sorts of little gems in "Don't Make Waves."
 Not a bad film to see some night.